Negotiate Salary With a Counter Offer Email (Examples)

 What is a Counter Offer?

-When you, the job seeker, isn’t pleased with the original offer you may ask the employer to reconsider the original offer with a higher sum.
-This could be considered a counter offer.
+When you, the job seeker, aren’t pleased with the original offer, you may ask the employer to reconsider the original offer with a higher sum.
+This could be considered a counteroffer.

 What is a Counter Offer Letter?